exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns a dictionary containing lists of static and dynamic roles.

 #### Parameters:
- -- appname (string) â the domain of the appname for the roles you want listed
+ - appname (string) -- the domain of the appname for the roles you want listed

 **Return type:** dictionary